tetrode/composer-library-template/protected/Controllers/README.md

 Controllers folder
 ===

+folder: /protected/Controllers

 Contains the controller part from the MVC architecture.
-The controller handles the data that the user submits and update the model accordingly.
+The user submits data and uses the controller.
+The controller manipulates (CRUD) the model.

+You can create subfolders to structure your Controllers.